Frequently asked questions

 • Where can I get shoes to fit?

 Finding shoes which fit when you have a swollen foot/leg can be very difficult and often frustrating and upsetting.
 There are a few specialised companies which produce extra wide fitting shoes and we have links to some of these on our links page, Clarks shoes also do an odd size feet service.
-The LSN produces a fact sheet on swollen feet and legs which is free to members.
+The LSN produces a fact sheet on swollen feet and legs that also gives information on where you can obtain suitable footwear.
+This is free to members.

 • What is the difference between lymphoedema and lipoedema?